Crooked (novel)

 Crooked is a novel by author Austin Grossman, published in 2015 by Mulholland Books.
-It is a cosmic horror fantasy and secret history of the Cold War and the Watergate scandal, narrated by a fictionalized Richard Nixon.
+It is a cosmic horror fantasy and secret history of the Cold War and the Watergate scandal, narrated by a fictional version of Richard Nixon.

 Synopsis

 Richard Nixon grows up on his parents’ citrus farm, occasionally perceiving eerie forces and noticing strange behavior by his mother.
 When he grows up he returns from service in World War II and wins office against incumbent U. S. Representative Jerry Voorhis.
 Once in Washington Nixon works with the House Un-American Activities Committee investigating Whittaker Chambers’ accusations against U.S. State Department official Alger Hiss.

 While tailing Hiss, Nixon is apprehended by KGB operatives Arkady and Gregor.
 Through a misapplied spell, Gregor becomes possessed by a powerful supernatural entity.
 Both Arkady and Nixon shoot Gregor, but only wound him.

 Through subsequent study of Hiss’s papers, Nixon learns of a government project called Blue Ox, being run out of isolated Pawtuxet Farm in rural Massachusetts.
 The sponsor of Project Blue Ox, General Dwight Eisenhower, chooses Nixon as his running mate when he runs for President of the United States.
 Nixon witnesses Eisenhower cast a fatal curse on Josef Stalin (which directly leads to his death), but Eisenhower is reluctant to pass on all the mystical secrets of the Oval Office to Nixon, and many are forgotten after Eisenhower’s 1957 stroke.

 Nixon withdraws from politics after losing the 1960 presidential election to John F. Kennedy and failing in his 1962 bid for Governor of California, but he is drafted to run again for president by Henry Kissinger, in reality a millennia-old wizard.
 Once in office, Nixon finds himself and his country once again targeted by Gregor, who Kissinger tells him has made a deal with challenger George McGovern.
 It is in response to this action that the 1972 Watergate break-in is planned.